 - a) Service of Papers: Time for service of papers is set forth in Code of Civil Procedure section 1005(b).
 Hearings of either type will be calendared so that the proper notice is received unless the court grants an order shortening time.
 If an order shortening time is granted, but there is not sufficient time prior to the hearing to allow preparation, the court may make temporary orders at the initial hearing and continue the matter for further hearing. - b) Tentative Rulings: San Benito County uses a tentative ruling system pursuant to CRC 3.1308 in family law matters as stated in Local Rule 10.12.
-The court will exercise its discretion in determining which cases will have tentative rulings - c) Remote Appearances: Remote appearances in domestic relations matters, including those which involve requests for Restraining Orders are governed by Local Rule 10.14 (i)(i)-(x), inclusive.
-Pursuant to that rule, "Participant" shall also include a support person within the meaning of Family Code section 6303.
+The court will exercise its discretion in determining which cases will have tentative rulings but does not issue tentative rulings on issues of child custody or visitation.

 (Eff.
-2/1/91) (Rev. and renumbered 7/1/99) (Rev. 1/1/02) (Rev. 7/1/08) (Rev. 7/1/18) (Rev. 1-1-25) (Rev. 7-1-25)
+2/1/91) (Rev. and renumbered 7/1/99) (Rev. 1/1/02) (Rev. 7/1/08) (Rev. 7/1/18) (Rev. 1-1-25)